 Dannemeyer was “a symbol of the all-white, immediately, Christian Orange County,” which has become a nationally recognized bastion of conservatism inside the overdue Nineteen Sixties, said Fred Smoller, a political technology professor at Chapman University in Orange, California.

-An attorney and former conservative Democrat, Dannemeyer served in the U.S. House as a Republican from 1979 to 1993, representing Fullerton and different southeastern suburbs of Los Angeles while the place becomes ruled by way of defense contractors and former Midwesterners.
+An attorney and former conservative Democrat, Dannemeyer served in the U.S. House as a Republican from 1979 to 1993, representing Fullerton and different southeastern suburbs of Los Angeles while the place became ruled by way of defense contractors and former Midwesterners.

-A Lutheran elder who stated he noticed the little separation between church and country, Dannemeyer became frequently mentioned as one of the maximum conservative individuals of Congress and routinely took to the House ground to lambaste the “homosexual movement,” abortion rights activists, racy television programs and “environmental zealots.”
+A Lutheran elder who stated he noticed the little separation between church and country, Dannemeyer became frequently mentioned as one of the most conservative individuals of Congress and routinely took to the House grounds to criticize the “homosexual movement,” abortion rights activists, racy television programs and “environmental zealots.”He preferred regulatory rollbacks, expansive offshore oil drilling, cuts to social applications, and a return to the gold trend.

 In 1990, Washington Post columnist Richard Cohen dubbed Dannemeyer “the Renaissance guy of bigotry.”
-The Advocate, an LGBTQ magazine, later covered him on its listing of “the 50 biggest homophobes of the ultimate 50 years.”
+The Advocate, an LGBTQ magazine, later covered him in its listing of “the 50 biggest homophobes of the ultimate 50 years.”

-His fireplace-and-brimstone rhetoric on gays made him a hero to the nation’s secular right and the main villain to LGBTQ rights advocates, with whom he thrilled in publicly debating, frequently maintaining, “God’s plan for man in this world is Adam and Eve, not Adam and Steve.”
+His fireplace-and-brimstone rhetoric on gays made him a hero to the nation’s secular right and the main villain to LGBTQ rights advocates, with whom he thrilled in publicly debating, frequently maintaining, “God’s plan for man in this world is Adam and Eve, not Adam and Steve.”In a 1989 e-book, “Shadow Inside the Land,” he warned: “We must both defeat militant homosexuality, or it’ll defeat us.”

 “The closest aspect he needed to a mentor — or a father, for that rely on — became his scoutmaster,” said Bruce Dannemeyer.
 “Boy Scouts stuffed a big void in his life.”